Naturalist Galápagos Cruise

 Your ship: Danubio Azul

 The Danubio Azul is a budget class yacht with amazing service on board.
-She offers some superb naturalist itineraries, including some of the more intimate and less frequented sites the Galápagos have to offer.
+She offers some superb naturalist and diving itineraries, including some of the more intimate and less frequented sites the Galápagos have to offer.

 The vessel carries complimentary snorkels and wetsuits, and is equipped with two tenders (or "pangas").
 With a maximum of 14 guests, as opposed to the more common 16, the Danubio Azul really does give you are more intimate and friendly experience.